edgi-govdata-archiving/web-monitoring-db/README.md

 5. Clone this repo

-6. If you don’t have the `bundler` Ruby gem, install it:
+6. Run:

     ```sh
-    $ gem install bundler
+    $ bin/setup
     ```

-7. Wherever you cloned the repo, go to that directory and install dependencies:

-    ```sh
-    $ bundle install --without production
-    ```

-8. Copy the .env.example file to .env - this allows for easy configuration locally.

-    ```sh
-    $ cp .env.example .env
-    ```

-9. Set up your database.
-The simple way to do this is:

-    ```sh
-    $ bundle exec rake db:setup
-    ```

-    That will create a database, set up all the tables, create an admin user, and add some sample data.
-Make note of the admin user e-mail and password that are shown; you’ll need them to log in and create more users, import more data, or make annotations.

-    If you’d like to do the setup manually see [manual postgres setup](#manual-postgres-setup) below.
+    This will set up and populate a database with sample data and an admin user.
+(Read the output for details!)

+    <sub>Alternatively, for manual postgres setup, [see below](#manual-postgres-setup).</sub>

     If you're getting error such as `FATAL: role "user" doesn't exist.
 Couldn't create database.` check [troubleshooting](#troubleshooting) below.

-10. Start the server!
+7. Start the server!

     ```sh
-    $ bundle exec rails server
+    $ bin/rails server
     ```

-    You should now have a server running and can visit it at http://localhost:3000/.
-Open that up in a browser and go to town!
+    You did it!
+Visit the app in your browser at: [`localhost:3000`](http://localhost:3000/)

-11. Bulk importing (and, in the future, potentially other features) make use of a Redis queue.
+8. Bulk importing (and, in the future, potentially other features) make use of a Redis queue.
 If you plan to use any of these features, you must also start a Redis server and worker.

     Start redis: